-Type of Type of Total Preferred Currently Paid in Number of Investment State Properties Investment Return Cash Beds/ Units Commitment Arizona ALF/MC/ILF Preferred Equity (1) 15 % 6 % 585 \$ 25,650 Florida UDP-ALF/IL/MC Mezzanine (2) 15 % 10 % 99 2,900 Florida UDP-ALF/MC Mezzanine (2) 15 % 10 % 127 3,400 811 \$ 31,950
+Type of Type of Total Preferred Currently Paid in Investment Carrying State Properties Investment Return Cash Beds/ Units Commitment Value Arizona ALF/MC/ILF Preferred Equity (1) 15 % 7 % 585 \$ 25,650 \$ 23,859 Florida ALF/IL/MC Mezzanine (2) 15 % 12 % 99 2,900 (3) 3,138 (3) Florida UDP-ALF/MC Mezzanine (2) 15 % 10 % 127 3,400 3,400 Total 811 \$ 31,950 \$ 30,397

-(1) We have concluded that the JV is a VIE in accordance with GAAP.
+- (1) We have concluded that the JV is a variable interest entity ("VIE") in accordance with GAAP.
 However, because we do not control the entity, nor do we have any role in the day-to-day management, we are not the primary beneficiary of the JV.
-Therefore, we account for the JV investment using the equity method.

-(2) We evaluated these acquisition, development and construction (or ADC) arrangements and determined that the characteristics are similar to jointly-owned investments or partnerships, and accordingly, these investments are accounted for as unconsolidated joint ventures under the equity method of accounting instead of loan accounting.
+Therefore, we account for the JV investment using the equity method. - (2) We evaluated these acquisition, development and construction ("ADC") arrangements and determined that the characteristics are similar to jointly-owned investments or partnerships, and accordingly, these investments are accounted for as unconsolidated joint ventures under the equity method of accounting instead of loan accounting. - (3) Since interest payments were deferred and no interest was recorded for the first twelve months of the loan, we used the effective interest method in accordance with GAAP to recognize interest income and recorded the difference between the effective interest income and cash interest income to the loan principal balance.

-The following table summarizes our capital contributions, income recognized and cash interest received related to our investments in unconsolidated joint ventures (in thousands):
+The following table summarizes our capital contributions, income recognized, and cash interest received related to our investments in unconsolidated joint ventures (in thousands):